-If you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin) you may be wondering whether the community property laws are better for your situation than getting a prenup would be.
-Valid question!
-Below we will discuss the good, the bad, the ugly of both prenups and community property laws so you can make the call as to whether or not you should get a prenup.
+We get the question all the time: “Do I really need a prenup if I live in a community property state?”
+People in one of the nine community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin) often ask us this question because they believe that the default laws of a community property state are just as good as a prenup.
+It’s a valid question!
+Below, we will discuss the good, the bad, and the ugly of both prenups and community property laws so you can make the call as to whether or not you should get a prenup in a community property state.
+Let’s dive in.

 Prenuptial agreements offer several benefits.
-They allow couples to SET THEIR OWN RULES and protect their finances in the way they see fit.
+They allow couples to set their own rules and protect their finances as they see fit.
 This includes asset and debt division and spousal support.
 Prenups can also establish guidelines for other non-financial topics like pet custody, confidentiality, social media, and more.
 Not only that, but prenups also streamline a divorce, if you ever have to get one.
 Most of the divorce matters are already decided in the prenup, so you don’t have to spend time in the courtroom arguing about who gets what.
 Less time in the courtroom = less legal fees!
 Win-win!

-A con of community property laws is that it can be somewhat unclear what is exactly community property that needs to be split.
-In other words, before the court can split your stuff 50/50, they first need to determine what is “splittable” (a.k.a.
+A con of community property laws is that it can be somewhat unclear what exactly constitutes community property that needs to be split.
+In other words, before the court can split your stuff 50/50, they first need to determine what is divisible (a.k.a.
 What is community property).
-If something is SEPARATE property, then it is not “splittable.”
+If something is separate property, then it is not divisible.
 However, what the court deems to be separate property can be trickier.
 Things like commingling can derail your separate property.
-What you THOUGHT was your separate property and not “splittable” may actually be community property and split 50/50 because of commingling.
+What you thought was your separate property and not divisible may actually be community property and split 50/50 because of commingling.

 The main difference between getting a prenuptial agreement and utilizing your state’s community property laws lies in how you want your assets and debts to be divided.